 Bill Reese was appointed President and Chief Executive Officer of the International Youth Foundation in 2005, having joined IYF in May 1998 as its Chief Operating Officer.
 He was President and CEO of Partners of the Americas for twelve years.
 Previously, he served with the Peace Corps for ten years, first as a volunteer in Salvador, Brazil, then as director of Brazil operations, and in Washington as deputy director of the Latin American and Caribbean region.
 Bill has served on USAID’s Advisory Committee on Voluntary Foreign Aid since 1991.

 He currently serves on the boards of Women Thrive Worldwide, the Basic Education Coalition and Episcopal Relief and Development, among others.
 He was chairman of the board of InterAction and a board member of the Independent Sector.

-Mr. Reese received his BA in Political Science from Stanford University and is a 1995 graduate of the Business School’s Executive Program.
+Bill received his B.A. in Political Science from Stanford University and is a 1995 graduate of the Business School’s Executive Program.

 - Founder & CEO, Three Ships Media

 Zach Clayton is an entrepreneur interested in media, technology, and politics.
 He currently works at McKinsey & Company, a management…